sagemathinc/cocalc/notes/final_push.md

     x - get rid of h1
     x - collaborators "+Add" button should be on the left. x - Adding and removing collabs works, but list looks ugly due to CSS flow.
 Maybe button-ify?

+ - [X] (1:30?)
+(2:55) responsive -- file editor
+     x - always use fullscreen mode for file editing, by default. x - big close button at top right (?) that goes back to file listing, but otherwise leave it having "taken over" screen.
+     x - big "go" button for worksheets x - more useful "go to line" in mobile/responsive editor.